 Wharton Celebrates Hettie Simmons Love with Named Award

 History entered the W Philadelphia hotel wearing a gold and black dress.
-Hettie Simmons Love, WG’47, Wharton’s first African American graduate, had come to the 49th Whitney M. Young, Jr. Memorial Conference to celebrate an award in honor of her 100th birthday.
+Hettie Simmons Love, WG’47, one of Wharton’s first African American graduates, had come to the 49th Whitney M. Young, Jr. Memorial Conference to celebrate an award in honor of her 100th birthday.
 “Tonight,” said Tori Orr, WG’23, the award’s recipient, “we celebrate you, and your courage, for paving the way for all of us.”

 Growing up in the segregated South, Simmons Love dreamed of a life far beyond the confines of Jim Crow.
 Her father provided an early example: A business owner, he ran a successful meat market in Jacksonville, Florida, where she attended a private all-girls school from which she graduated as valedictorian.

 Soon afterward, Simmons Love became one of the few American women of that era, of any race, to graduate from college, earning a mathematics degree in 1943 from Fisk University, the historically Black college in Nashville, Tennessee.

 But the gravity of the South proved difficult to escape.
 With no job offers in Nashville, Simmons Love moved back to Florida, where she started working for a Black-owned life insurance company.
 “I wanted to change places, really,” she recalls.
 “I was anxious to get away from Florida.”

 Fortunately, her mother had connections in Philadelphia; as a testament to Wharton’s reputation, Simmons Love had heard of the School, even though she had yet to leave the South.

 She did not realize how exceptional she was until she arrived on campus.
 As Lana Woods, WG’90, previously wrote in Wharton Magazine, Simmons Love was not just the School’s sole African American MBA student, but one of only two women in her cohort.